HersheyTaichou/CodeBible/Office 365/2 Tenant/Public Folders.md

 # Public Folders in Exchange Online

+The following are scripts that can be useful when working with public folders in Exchange Online

+## Prerequisites

+Before running these scripts, you will need to connect to [Exchange Online](../1%20Global/ExchangeOnlineManagement.md)

+## Scripts

-## Bulk Add users to Public Folders
+### Bulk Add users to Public Folders

-This script can take upwards of 36 hours of continuous running to complete:
+This script can take a significant amount of time to complete, as it goes through each folder in Exchange and changes the permissions for them.

 ```PowerShell
 # Get a list of all the folders to change